maxwelljoslyn/dnd-economy/README.md

 I run D&D (no group at the moment since I've been moving a lot in recent years).
 I use the computer to construct various artifacts to help me run D&D. These are a gameworld map and a set of tables giving price information for many objects which the players can sell and purchase.

 These tools are a work in progress.
 They don't work end-to-end yet.
 But they do produce some stuff.
-The map engine, in particular, can produce a map, so that might be fun to look at.
+The map engine, in particular, can produce a map, so give that a shot.

 These programs are not made for anyone but me.
-Also, I am an amateur programmer.
-For these reasons, do not expect the code to conform to engineering standards or to use the most sophisticated methods.
+Do not expect the code to conform to engineering standards or to use the most sophisticated methods.
 I learn as I go.

 If you want to contact me, do it at maxwelljoslyn AT gmail DOT com.